 Check out my printable goal-setting template, located in my free resource library.
 This is the basic template I use when setting long-term goals.
 For each goal, there’s space to break it down into smaller steps and check off each step as you go.

-Sign up for access to the resource library by filling out the form below, and you’ll also receive weekly news, tips, and updates.
+Sign up for access to the resource library by filling out the form below, and you’ll also receive news, tips, and more.
 Feel free to unsubscribe at any time.

 2. It’s exhausting, because there’s always something I “should” be doing.